Bug #2058

 So this is issue for proxy servers as well.

-Updated by artik about 1 year ago
+Updated by artik over 14 years ago

 Simplest reproduction with mod_proxy.